ViudiraTech/ModLoader/README.en.md

 ## License

-This project is licensed under the GPL-3.0 license, with all rights reserved by ViudiraTech.
+This project is licensed under the GPL-3.0 license, with all rights interpretation reserved by ViudiraTech.

 ## Contact Us